sspanak/tt9/docs/user-manual.md

 It also means that if you need to start using language X, you can safely disable all other languages, load only dictionary X (and save time!), then re-enable all languages you used before.

-Have in mind reloading a dictionary will reset the suggestion popularity to the factory defaults _(your custom added words will not be affected)_.
+Have in mind reloading a dictionary will reset the suggestion popularity to the factory defaults.
 However, there should be nothing to worry about.
 For the most part, you will see little to no difference in the suggestion order, unless you oftenly use uncommon words.

 #### Deleting a Dictionary